 If an eligible employer paid $10,000 in sick leave and was required to deposit $8,000 in taxes, the employer could use the entire $8,000 of taxes in order to make qualified leave payments and file a request for an accelerated credit for the remaining $2,000.

 Equivalent child care leave and sick leave credit amounts are available to self-employed individuals under similar circumstances.
 These credits will be claimed on their income tax return and will reduce estimated tax payments.

 This is just the first of many updates to come.
 We’ll update this post as we learn more about the Act.
-If you’re a client of the inDinero family—including tempCFO, mAccounting, The Accountkeepers, and Nomad—know that your financial team is available by phone or email whenever you need them.
+If you’re a client of the indinero family—including tempCFO, mAccounting, The Accountkeepers, and Nomad—know that your financial team is available by phone or email whenever you need them.
 We’re here to help you through this.
-If you’re not an inDinero client, check out our Coronavirus Updates and Resources page for news and links to help guide your business during this crisis.
-Or talk an expert today to see how inDinero can help your business weather the COVID-19 storm.
+If you’re not an indinero client, check out our comprehensive article on the PPP to help guide your business during this crisis.
+Or talk an expert today to see how indinero can help your business weather the COVID-19 storm.

 Quick Note: This article is provided for informational purposes only, and is not legal, financial, accounting, or tax advice.
 You should consult appropriate professionals for advice on your specific situation. indinero assumes no liability for actions taken in reliance upon the information contained herein.